 As is well known, patents are supposed to protect only those inventions that are new.
 Yet, novelty is to some extent a relative rather than absolute term, especially when viewed from a cross-cultural perspective.
-This was nicely explained by Lord Hoffman of the British House of Lords in a 1995 patent case:

-There is an infinite variety of descriptions under which the same thing maybe known.
+This was nicely explained by Lord Hoffman of the British House of Lords in a 1995 patent case: "There is an infinite variety of descriptions under which the same thing maybe known.
 Things may be described according to what they look like, how they are made, what they do and in many other ways.
-Under what description must it be known in order to justify the statement that one knows that it exists?61
+Under what description must it be known in order to justify the statement that one knows that it exists?"
+66

-He went on to use the example of quinine:

-The Amazonian Indians have known for centuries that cinchona bark can be used to treat malarial and other fevers.
+He went on to use the example of guinine: "The Amazonian Indians have known for centuries that cinchona bark can be used to treat malarial and other fevers.
 They used it in the form of powdered bark.
 In 1820, French scientists discovered that the active ingredient, an alkaloid called quinine, could be extracted and used more effectively in the form of sulphate of quinine.
 In 1944, the structure of the alkaloid molecule $(C^{20}H^{24}N^2O^2)$ was discovered Does the Indian know about quinine?
 My Lords, under the description of a quality of the bark which makes it useful for treating fevers, he obviously does.
 I do not think it matters that he chooses to label it in animistic rather than chemical terms.
 He knows that the bark has a quality which makes it good for fever and that is one description of quinine.
-On the other hand, in a different context, the Amazonian Indian would not know about quinine under the description of a substance in the form of pills.
-And he certainly would not know about the artificially synthesised alkaloid.62 pharmaceutical preparation comprising an extract of the plant.
+On the other hand, in a different context, the Amazonian Indian would not know about quinine.
+If shown pills of quinine sulphate, he would not associate them with the cinchona bark.
+He does not know guinine under the description of a substance in the form of pills.
+And he certainly would not know about the artificially synthesised alkaloid."
+67

+The hoodia patent case exemplifies this point, as do the patents relating to maca, and another one based upon Phyllanthus niruri, a medicinal plant used in India for treating various ailments including jaundice, which was discovered in tests to show effectiveness against viral hepatitis-B and E. The Fox Chase Cancer Center, which had carried out these tests, was awarded a US patent68 for a pharmaceutical preparation comprising an extract of the plant.
 While the invention was sufficiently new, useful and non-obvious to be patentable, Indian Ayurvedic healers are unlikely to be as impressed as the Patent and Trademark Office examiner who granted the patent.

-The hoodia patent case exemplifies this point, as do the patents relating to maca, and another one based upon Phyllanthus niruri, a medicinal plant used in India for treating various ailments including jaundice, which was discovered in tests to show effectiveness against viral hepatitis-B and E. The Fox Chase Cancer Center, which had carried out these tests, was awarded a US patent63 for a